ABDULSABOOR1995/Credit-Cart-Fraud-Detection--Kaggle-Project-/README.md

 <a id='h4'></a>
 ### 4. Feature Normalization:
 Feature normalization makes the values of each feature in the data have zero-mean (when subtracting the mean in the numerator) and unit-variance.
-In this dataset I have only one feature named <b>"normalizedAmount"</b> having values greater than 1, except this feature, all other have values in range 0.
+In this dataset I have only one feature named <b>"normalizedAmount"</b> having values greater than 1, except this feature, all others have values in range 0.
 So I applied feature normalization on <b>"normalizedAmount"</b>.

 <br><br><br>
 ![Screenshot_69](https://user-images.githubusercontent.com/46135898/68549141-be7ee400-0416-11ea-9d56-ea234432e185.png)